How To Future Proof Your Website

 - Original, in-depth research pieces

 - Ultimate guides about your industry

 - History guides of your products, services, and/or industry

-Just remember, that the topic of your articles is just as important to its lifespan as the type of article.
+Just remember that the topic of your article is just as important to its lifespan as the type of article.

-For example, a how-to guide about how to lose weight will stay relevant longer than one about how to dye easter eggs.
-People will continue to want to lose weight year-round, whereas, they’re likely only dying easter eggs for one day a year.
+For example, a how-to guide about losing weight will stay relevant longer than one about dye easter eggs.
+People will continue to want to lose weight year-round, whereas they’re likely only dying easter eggs for one day a year.